neoedmund/sc2-api-java/readme.md

 There are 2 parts here:
 * `sc2-protobuf-java`
     is a java [s2client-proto] (https://github.com/Blizzard/s2client-proto)
-    This is almost stable, need change until s2client-proto changes.
+    This is almost stable, need no change until s2client-proto changes.

 * `neoebot`
     It starts SC2 game instance with bot API enabled, listening on a TCP port.